kimfucious/rube-goldberg-fibonacci/README.md

 When it's done, you're looking for a few key lines of code to ensure that Docker Compose ran successfully.

-The main block is the main one to watch out for, which should be at the bottom, indicating that the client app is now running:
+This main block is the main one to watch out for, which should be at the bottom, indicating that the client app is now running:

 ```shell
 client_1    | Compiled successfully!